-- The construction of the internal track network, including the installation of 5 culverts over drains within the Site.
-Note, the internal track network will follow current ground contours and will be constructed at ground level; - The construction of cable trenches to bury the electricity cables and associated communication lines to connect onsite infrastructure (i.e. connecting the tracker infrastructure to the inverter stations, the inverter stations to the substation, and between the substation and the battery area).
-Where underground cables are proposed to cross onsite drains, a horizontal bore will be used to install the cables underground to ensure that drain infrastructure is not disturbed; - The construction of a cable trench to reroute an existing 11kV distribution line underground where it crosses the Site; - Land will be graded to form a flat and stable surface under the Operations Buildings Area, Substation Area, Battery Area and the Temporary Construction Compound; - An existing farm dam located adjacent to Meningoort Rd (north), will be filled to allow panel infrastructure to be constructed in this location; and
+- The construction of the internal track network, including the installation of 3 culverts over drains within the Site.
+Note, the internal track network will follow current ground contours and will be constructed at ground level; - The installation of 2 prefabricated bridges (approximately 4 m x 12 m) across the east-west drain to connect the perimeter access track around the Site.
+To minimize soil disturbance the prefabricated bridges will arrive in shipping containers and be installed over the drain with the approaches of the bridge in both directions sitting on prefabricated flat concrete slabs placed on Geotech fabric on the ground on each side of the drain.
+This design avoids the need for subsurface foundations; - The construction of cable trenches to bury the electricity cables and associated communication lines to connect onsite infrastructure (i.e. connecting the tracker infrastructure to the inverter stations, the inverter stations to the substation, and between the substation and the battery area).
+Where underground cables are proposed to cross onsite drains, a horizontal bore will be used to install the cables underground to ensure that drain infrastructure is not disturbed;

-• Improvements to Meningoort Rd (north) and the intersection of Meningoort Road and Darlington Camperdown Road.
+- The construction of a cable trench to reroute an existing 11kV distribution line underground where it crosses the Site: - Land will be graded to form a flat and stable surface under the Operations Buildings Area, Substation Area, Battery Area and the Temporary Construction Compound: - An existing farm dam located adjacent to Meningoort Rd (north), will be filled to allow panel infrastructure to be constructed in this location; and - Improvements to Meningoort Rd (north) and the intersection of Meningoort Road and Darlington Camperdown Road.